YueZHANG-Edward/YueZHANG-Edward.github.io/_pages/about.md

 My research interest includes **Human-AI Interaction** and **Cognitive Bias in Visualization**.
 Currently, I am deeply involved in a project related to AI in Education, where I serve as the Researcher Assistant.
 In this role, I investigate the integration of AI-empowered pedagogical tools, aiming to facilitate Teacher Professional Development (TPD).

 Before joining HKUST, I received the Bachelor of Science in Psychology.
-During that period, I focused on integrating cognitive neuroscience techniques (such as Electroencephalogram) with machine learning approaches to assess and intervene in cognitive impairments.
+During that period, I focused on integrating **Cognitive Neuroscience** techniques (such as Electroencephalogram) with **Machine Learning** approaches to assess and intervene in cognitive impairments.

 # 🔥 News
 - *2025.03*: &nbsp;🎉🎉 Our work **InsightBridge: Enhancing Empathizing with Users through Real-Time Information Synthesis and Visual Communication** is accepted by **CHI25**!